ESGF/CDNOT/docs/site-requirements.md

   - Regular attendance at CDNOT monthly meetings.
 If there is difficulty in attending, please contact the CDNOT chair so alternate arragements, eg. rescheduling the meeting can be arranged.

+### Data Usage Metrics collection

+- All site hosting data nodes are required to participate in the ESGF automated reporting and collection of data usage metrics using the ESGF standard transimssion module
+  - As of ESGF v4 (Ansible installation) this module is based on Filebeat
+  - The site may be contacted by the ESGF Stats team if metrics are not configured and assistance in setup will be provided.
+- Site are required to have a client-side certificate signed by an ESGF CA for secure communication of metrics.

 ## Tier-2 sites